dmbarbour/wikilon/docs/AboutABC.md

 To address these weaknesses, I propose acceleration of a variant of [Kahn Process Networks (KPNs)](https://en.wikipedia.org/wiki/Kahn_process_networks).

 A process network can be modeled as a set of named processes that read and write to named ports, wires between ports, and a queue of messages on each wire.
-Wires might be bounded buffers, though that is not the case for KPNs generally.
+While it is not the case for KPNs generally, we might permit wires to be bounded buffers with pushback.
 A constraint is that each port is attached to a single wire, with the same types for input and output.
 This might be expressed as a DSL of sorts, and may even have a dedicated type safety analysis.

 We can accelerate evaluation of this network.
 KPNs evaluate deterministically, so we can treat it as rewriting the network description or DSL.
 However, KPNs evaluate efficiently using processes and queues - even in a distributed system.
 Our accelerator can leverage that.